camunda/camunda-docs/docs/guides/utilizing-forms.md

 Take the following steps:

-1. Select the diagram where you'd like to apply your form
+1. Select the diagram where you'd like to apply your form.
-2. Select the user task requiring the help of a form
+2. Select the user task requiring the help of a form.
-3. On the right side of the selected user task, select the blue overlay with three white horizontal lines to open the navigation menu
+3. On the right side of the selected user task, select the blue overlay with three white horizontal lines to open the navigation menu.
-4. Navigate to the form you want to connect and click the blue **Import** button
+4. Navigate to the form you want to connect and click the blue **Import** button.
-5. When a user task has a connected form, the blue overlay will always stay visible on the right side of the task
+5. When a user task has a connected form, the blue overlay will always stay visible on the right side of the task.

 :::note Submit button missing when you use Camunda Forms?
 When using Camunda Forms, any submit button present in the form schema is hidden so we can control when a user can complete a task.